MisaelMP/tattoo-app/README.md

 - Link to source code on GitHub

 ## Description
-*Ink Space* is a place for freelance tatoo artists to display their creations, specify the time of their visit to Sydney and welcome eager customers.
+*Ink Space* is a place for freelance tattoo artists to display their creations, specify the time of their visit to Sydney and welcome eager customers.
 As a client, you can preview artist's work and make a booking.
-For fun, you can sketch your own tatoo and save it to your computer.
+For fun, you can sketch your own tattoo and save it to your computer.
 ## Technologies used

 - CSS Flexbox